 Locus Coeruleus and Motor Task Learning.
 The locus coeruleus (LC) is a small neuromodulatory structure located in the brainstem that has low density noradrenergic projections to most cortical and subcortical structures.
 LCNE neurons have been implicated in a wide variety of brain functions such as stress (Likhtik & Johansen, 2019), learning (Breton-Provencher & Sur, 2019; Takeuchi et al., 2016), decision making, attention (Aston-Jones & Cohen, 2005), arousal (Sara & Bouret, 2012), and wakefulness mediation (Carter et al., 2010).
-As the primary source of norepinephrine (NE) in the brain (Breton-Provencher 2021), the LC is comprised of a dense core of noradrenergic neurons that establish far projections, as well as a shell that is made up of mostly glutamatergic and GABAergic neurons that receive various inputs and project locally to mediate LCNE neurons (Breton-Provencher & Sur, 2019; Waterhouse et al., 2022).
+As the primary source of norepinephrine (NE) in the brain (Breton-Provencher et al. 2022), the LC is comprised of a dense core of noradrenergic neurons that establish far projections, as well as a shell that is made up of mostly glutamatergic and GABAergic neurons that receive various inputs and project locally to mediate LCNE neurons (Breton-Provencher & Sur, 2019; Waterhouse et al., 2022).
 LC activation has been shown to play a critical role in increasing circuit plasticity and learning, including novelty-induced memory enhancement (Takeuchi et al., 2016), place cell reorganization (Kaufman et al., 2020), auditory processing learning (Glennon et al., 2023), and cortical engram tagging for fear memory (Fan et al., 2022).
 Recent studies have focused on the role of LCNE neurons in behavior reinforcement learning (Basu et al., 2022; Breton-Provencher et al., 2022; Mu et al., 2019).
 Midbrain LCNE activity over a cued motor task (lever press after a specific tone) was shown to have two major components: 1) a transient prior to behavioral execution (Breton-Provencher et al., 2022; Inagaki et al., 2022) and 2) another transient after receiving reinforcement of either reward or punishment (Basu et al., 2022; Breton-Provencher et al., 2022).
 These signal components were also shown to be differentially represented in different brain regions, with the pre-behavior transient being higher in the MC and the reinforcement signal being more widely distributed across cortices, being in both MC and prefrontal cortex (PFC).
 Moreover, these LCNE signals to the MC are necessary for successful learning of the motor task (Breton-Provencher et al., 2022).
-These results suggest that LCNE projections to the MC may play a crucial role in motor task learning.
+These results suggest that LCNE projections to the MC may play a crucial role in learning a motor task .

 LC and Motor Task Learning in Rett Syndrome.
-Rett Syndrome is a neurodevelopmental disorder caused by loss-of-function mutations on the X chromosome on a gene called MECP2.
+Rett Syndrome motor deficits are reproduced in both global MECP2 knockout (KO) and TH-conditional KO mouse models (Goffin et al., 2012; Samaco et al., 2009), which have impaired LCNE signaling.
 MeCP2 knockout (KO) mouse models have been shown to have reduced tyrosine hydroxylase (TH), a rate-limiting enzyme in the catecholamine biosynthesis pathway, expression in the LC and reduced basal levels of NE in cortex (Ide et al., 2005; Taneja et al., 2009).
 This is mirrored by findings of substantially lower NE, and dopamine (DA), levels in post-mortem cortical tissue from Rett Syndrome patients (Hanefeld, 1985).
-Symptoms of Rett Syndrome involve several motor deficits, including ataxia, repetitive hand movements, and decreased motor control, in addition to microencephaly and breathing problems (Chahrour & Zoghbi, 2007).
-These motor deficits are reproduced in both global MECP2 KO and TH-conditional KO mouse models (Goffin et al., 2012; Samaco et al., 2009).
 LC activation has been shown to rescue motor learning deficits in other neurodevelopmental disorders (Yin et al., 2021).
 Moreover, A β2-adrenergic agonist improves motor coordination in MECP2 null mice (Mellios et al., 2014).
 Therefore, it may be possible that rescuing LCNE neuron specific Rett Syndrome deficits may help to ameliorate the disease motor deficits.

 Personal Responsibilities & Goals: